fixxit/MoknJ-WebUI/README.md

 # MoknJ UI #
 * This is a Node.js web application.
-It is only gui layer so, no connection is made to the mango db :+1:
+It is only a gui layer so...
+No connection is made to the mango db :+1:
 * [MoknJ API Link](https://github.com/fixxit/MoknJ)

 ![2032.gif](https://github.com/fixxit/MoknJ/blob/master/images/1615879524-2032.gif?raw=true)